 In the Master of the Heavenly Yard novel, it's revealed that Michelle made a contract with Eve, and using her powers caused her to look, think and even act like her for a time.
 Let's hope for her sake that she never slipped into her "Eve" mindset while being around her father Gallerian, who looks like Eve's lover Adam...

 Since Flower of the Plateau!Mikulia was actually the Clockworker's Doll, one has to wonder about the logistics of her husband trying to sleep with her.
 Hope he didn't get splinters down there.

 mothy makes plenty of references to the real world, but sometimes these references cause confusion about how they came about in-series.
-An example is Riliane's last name as "d'Autriche"; out-of-universe, it's a clear reference to Marie Antoinette, but in real life Marie was called "d'Autriche" because it's French for "from Austria".
+An example is Riliane's last name as "d'Autriche"; out-of-universe, it's a clear reference to Marie Antoinettenote Brioche being her Trademark Favorite Food being another such connection/reference, but in real life Marie was called "d'Autriche" because it's French for "from Austria"note Marie Antoinette being the daughter of Austrian Empress Maria Theresa.
 In-series, though there is no Austria in Bolganio...Similarly, the Levin Church carries crosses but have no Jesus figure who died on one to venerate.
 Even with the explanation that Evillious was, in-universe, modeled after Earth, it still doesn't explain how some of these oddities developed.